UBC-CS/cpsc203/notes/week13/class13A.md

 # Class Meeting 13A

-Today we will be working on using Maps.
+Today we will be working on geographic maps.

 <div>
 <iframe src="../../Lec19_Maps2.pdf" width="100%" height="600px" frameBorder="0"> </iframe>